 - 12.1.1 Vehicle Service Hours (VSH): The basic measure for service levels and variable unit of compensation in the Contracts; the time a vehicle leaves from its base as scheduled to pull out for the first passenger pick-up of the vehicle operator's shift or service day, to the time it arrives at its base from the last passenger drop-off of the vehicle operator's shift or service day.
 Pretrip inspection time as well as scheduled and unscheduled maintenance periods are not included as part of Vehicle Service Hours. - 12.1.2 The Service Provider is responsible for ensuring compliance with all applicable laws and regulations related to employee work times.
-Fueling time, vehicle breakdown time, employee drug testing, and other non-revenue service related times are not part of a VSH.
-CMTA will use Trapeze data to verify these records.
-It is the responsibility of the Service Provider to ensure accurate data is recorded into the CMTA Trapeze system. - 12.1.3 The target number of service hours will be determined by the CMTA Control Center Manager and Program Contract Performance Manager, Paratransit Contracts.
-These hours may increase or decrease according to service demand. - 12.1.4 Service for the North Base is scheduled to operate: - Weekdays 4:30 am to 9:00 pm - Weekends 6:00 am to 6:00 pm - 12.1.5 The CMTA Control Center prepares run bids (usually in the spring, fall, and winter) which maximize system resources.
+Fueling time, vehicle breakdown time, employee drug testing, and other non-revenue <a href="service-related-servic - 12.1.3 The target number of service hours will be determined by the CMTA Control Center Manager and Program Contract Performance Manager, Paratransit Demand Response Contracts.
+These hours may increase or decrease according to service demand. - 12.1.4 Service for the North Base is scheduled to operate: - Weekdays 4:30 am to 9:00 pm - Weekends 6:00 am to 6:00 pmm - Pickup Service Schedule - Operates within Demand Response Service Hours.
+For a listing of current Pickup Service hours per zone, please visit Capmetro.org/pickup. - 12.1.5 The CMTA Control Center prepares run bids (usually in the spring, fall, and winter) which maximize system resources.
 Run shift times determine the general start time and duration of runs, but can vary by up to one hour, on a daily basis.
 Runs shall pullout at the scheduled pull out time.
 CMTA reserves the right to adjust runs, cancel runs, or prepare an entirely new run bid as service demands change.
-Adequate advance notice of at least 6 weeks shall be given to the Service Provider.
+Adequate advance notice of at least 6 weeks shall be given to the Service Provider. - 42.1.512.1.6 Pickup Vehicle Service Hours (VSH): The basic measure for service levels and variable unit of compensation in the Contracts; the time a vehicle leaves from its base as scheduled to pull out into its first zone, to the time it arrives at its base from its assigned zone.
+Pre-trip inspection time as well as scheduled and unscheduled maintenance periods are not included as part of Vehicle Service Hours.